 The implementation of new practices and policies in public human service agencies is necessary to improve service delivery, meet the ever-changing needs of children and families, and remain in compliance with state and federal guidelines.
-The need for improved While conducting reviews, the state of Minnesota found that the agency lacked accurate holistic family assessments, which would lead to appropriate service-targeting and worker follow-through in child protection cases.
-The new model was expected to practice and better oversight within child welfare and more specifically child protection services has been made even more apparent with increased awareness of child deaths and egregious cases of abuse and neglect.
+The need for improved practice and better oversight within child welfare and more specifically child protection services has been made even more apparent with increased awareness of child deaths and egregious cases of abuse and neglect.
 The child welfare system is fraught with enormous challenges in protecting the most vulnerable societal members - our children.